jacklandrin/OnlySwitch/README.md

 Low Power Mode uses Terminal commands that require root access, so the app will ask you to enter password on every toggle.

 ## About Shortcuts
-Shortcuts is a powerful iOS app which can help people make fantasitic automation functions.
+Shortcuts is a powerful iOS app which can help people make fantastic automation functions.
 It comes to macOS in Monterey as well.
 Many users eager OnlySwitch has more customizable features, and one good news is that the app supports Shortcuts display since Version 1.7.
 More menubar space therefore is saved.
 In the next versions, OnlySwitch will also provide more Shortcuts actions to impove user experience.

 Since Version 2.0, keyboard shortcuts can be set for Shortcuts.

-OnlySwitch offers some Shortcus actions since Version 1.8.
+OnlySwitch offers some Shortcuts actions since Version 1.8.
 For example, you can config your own dark mode switch. (**Set Appearance** action by Shortcuts can also set dark mode, but the appearance status cannot be detected.
 So, OnlySwitch provides a set dark mode action)

 <p align="center">
 <img alt="Sits in the status bar" src="http://www.jacklandrin.com/wp-content/uploads/2022/01/shortcutsdarkmode.png" width="60%" align="center" />